-Schedule of examinations: Deadline for submission: January (Semester A): third Friday in the preceding October; March/April: first working day in the preceding January; May/June (Semester B): third Friday in the preceding February; June/July referred/deferred examinations: not applicable; September (any referred/deferred examinations during this period with the prior written consent of the Director of Academic Quality Assurance (or Deputy): third Friday in the preceding July.
+Schedule of examinations: Deadline for E1 submission to request an examination: January (Semester A): third Friday in the preceding October;

+Schedule of examinations: Deadline for E1 submission to request an examination: March/April: first working day in the preceding January; May/June (Semester B): third Friday in the preceding February; June/July referred/deferred examinations: not applicable; September (Semester C) (any referred/deferred examinations during this period with the prior written consent of the Director of Academic Quality Assurance (or Deputy): third Friday in the preceding July.

-7.1.4 Off-campus formal examinations for home programmes
+7.1.4 Off-campus examinations for Home programmes

-- i Home programmes (i.e. non-collaborative programmes, delivered by University of Hertfordshire staff) where students are not required to attend the University campus on any occasion for any reason are collectively referred to as off-campus delivered programmes (for example, distance learning programmes, University-delivered elements of Joint and Dual Awards and Fly-In Faculty10 arrangements). - ii Where students registered on programmes delivered off-campus sit a formal examination away from the University campus, all University policies and regulations must be adhered to. - iii If students registered on off-campus delivered programmes are not sitting a paper at the same time as campus-based students, a different examination paper must be set for these students (see section 7.1.1). - iv If overseas-based students registered on off-campus delivered programmes are permitted by the Exams and Awards Office to sit a formal examination overseas, they must sit the examination: - a at an academic institution with which the University of Hertfordshire has agreed an arrangement for the examination sitting(s) after an approach has been made to that institution by the student or the student's School or - b at the British Council or - c in the case of a cohort of students only, on premises under the supervision of a member of University staff who will be responsible for receiving the examination paper, invigilating the examination and sending the completed examination scripts for marking or - d at an approved University academic support partner (see section D2, UPR AS1711). - If UK-based students on off-campus delivered programmes are permitted by the Exams and Awards Office to sit a formal examination other than on the University Campus, they must sit the examination: - a at an academic institution with which the University of Hertfordshire has agreed an arrangement for the examination sitting(s) after an approach has been made to that institution by the student or the student's School or
+- Home programmes (i.e. non-collaborative programmes, delivered by University of Hertfordshire staff) where students are not required to attend the University campus on any occasion for any reason are collectively referred to as off-campus delivered programmes (for example, distance learning programmes, University-delivered elements of Joint and Dual Awards and Fly-In Faculty10 arrangements). - ii Where students registered on programmes delivered off-campus sit a formal examination away from the University campus, all University policies and regulations must be adhered to. - iii If students registered on off-campus delivered programmes are not sitting a paper at the same time as campus-based students, a different examination paper must be set for these students (see section 7.1.1). - iv If overseas-based students registered on off-campus delivered programmes are permitted by the Exams and Awards Office to sit a formal examination overseas, they must sit the examination: - a at an academic institution with which the University of Hertfordshire has agreed an arrangement for the examination sitting(s) after an approach has been made to that institution by the student or the student's School or - b at the British Council or

-10 Services and premises contracts (see UPR FR06 'Corporate Governance and Financial Regulation')
+Services and premises contracts (see UPR FR06 'Corporate Governance and Financial Regulation')